dieharders/obrew-api-js/README.md

 # Obrew JS API

+> [!WARNING]
+> 🚧 This project is currently under active development.
+APIs and features may change without notice. 🚧

 A TypeScript/JavaScript API library providing React hooks for interacting with the Obrew AI backend services.

 Used to interact with Obrew Studio: Server https://github.com/dieharders/obrew-studio-server

-Used by the Obrew Studio: WebUI https://github.com/dieharders/brain-dump
+Used by Obrew Studio: WebUI https://github.com/dieharders/brain-dump

 ## Features